mrkamel/bbque/README.md

 [![Gem Version](https://badge.fury.io/rb/bbque.svg)](http://badge.fury.io/rb/bbque)

 BBQue is an opinionated ruby gem to queue and process background jobs.
-Other gems for this purpose usually don't work with ruby objects and serialize method arguments only.
-Instead, BBQue jobs are simple ruby objects:
+Other gems for this purpose usually don't work with ruby objects, serialize method arguments only and/or have strong reliability options only in paid/pro versions.

+BBQue jobs are simple ruby objects:

 ```ruby
 MyQueue.enqueue MyJob.new